-Field can be used by itself for partial or standalone validation.
+Field can validate a single value without defining a model.
 Values are validated whenever they are assigned.

 from dictify import Field